 <div class="grid grid-dense equal-4-cols gap-2"> <div>Item 1</div> <div class="cols-1-2">Item 2</div> <div class="cols-2-4">Item 3</div> <div class="col-4">Item 4</div> <div class="col-3">Item 5</div> </div>

 The grid class merely sets display: grid, without defining columns or rows or anything.
-Everything is controlled by gap, equal-, col-, cols-, row- and rows- classes.
+Everything is controlled by gap, equal-, col-, and cols- classes.

 display: grid